cbueche/Agent-Jones/doc/authentication.md

 Flask receive the Basic-Auth header and pass it to flask_httpauth for checking.
 The very simple get_verify_password() function in aj.py transmit the credentials along with the request object to AuthExternal.verify_credentials().
 This function must be defined in etc/auth_external.py and can be as simple or complex as desired.
 A template to get started is located in etc/templates/auth_external_template.py.

-The templates shows a cascade of successive checks: REMOTE_ADDR, BasicAuth, ICAP's X-Authenticated-User.
+The template shows a cascade of successive checks: REMOTE_ADDR, BasicAuth, ICAP's X-Authenticated-User.
 Your final code is your business, but basically, return `True` to signal a successful login or `False` to deny access.

 ## Agent-Jones accessing the network devices